haiwera-silk-cd/magento-devdocs/guides/v2.2/magento-functional-testing-framework/release-1/update.md

 ## Update the MFTF

-* When you updated Magento, verify that the Magento [WYSIWYG settings] and [Security settings] are set appropriately.
+* When you updated Magento, verify that the Magento [WYSIWYG settings] and [安全设置] are set appropriately.

 * Go to the `magento2/dev/tests/acceptance` directory: